karl-herrmann/tafe-nsw-procurement-api/README.md

 # use case 3: The creation and removal of a staff member requires a special privilege that only certain applications can have (such as a recruitment system notifying the HR system of a new joiner)

-POST:: /special-privilege/staff/create endpoint, allows the API to, Create a new staff member with special privilege
+POST:: /special-privilege/staff/create endpoint, allows the API to, Create a new staff member with special privilege.
+Apply a trait to that endpoint around creation of that account (authentication), then apply another trait to the endpoints for creating and removing users around authorization.
+Namely 'secured' endpoints UPDATE:: /secured/staff/{id} for updating and DELETE:: /secured/staff/{id} for removing.
+I would apply policies via say an OAUTH token validation for authenticating the staff member with a 'special privilege' to call these end points to allow the update and removal of accounts.
+The special privilege is similar to an 'admin' style of account